soal-one/soal-one-bootstrap/README.md

 ## TODO
-- Update argocd version - bootstrap it from remote helm chart

 - Script to add do-token (or whatever) to cluster to enable external-dns
 - Make bootstrap idempotent
 - Add workload: cert-manager